-The report concisely and logically documents work to date, including the process and the results.
-It is not a chronology, and neither is its oral presentation counterpart.
-Well-developed sketches, drawings, charts, and tables are essential for the report and presentation.
+The report clearly, concisely, and logically documents work to date including the process as well as the results.
+It is not a chronology and neither is its oral presentation counterpart.
+Well-developed sketches, drawings, charts and tables are essential elements of the report and presentation.